NVIDIA/NeMo/docs/source/features/parallelisms.rst

 Expert Parallelism
 ^^^^^^^^^^^^^^^^^^
-Expert Paralellim (EP) distributes experts across GPUs.
+Expert Paralellim (EP) is a type of model parallelism that distributes experts of an MoE across GPUs.

 .. image:: ../nlp/nemo_megatron/images/ep.png